svekeman/ays9/docs/Definitions/Blueprints.md

 ```

 The above blueprint describes three AYS services:
-- the first two AYS services, `service1` and `service2`, are both instances on the same actor `actorABC`
+- The first two AYS services, `service1` and `service2`, are both instances on the same actor `actorABC`
-- the third AYS service, `service3`, is an instance of the actor `actor_with_dependencies`, which consumes [consumes](Producers-Consumers.md) (uses) the two other AYS services
+- The third AYS service, `service3`, is an instance of the actor `actor_with_dependencies`, which consumes (depends on) the two other AYS services

-It also contains an `actions` section specifying that the `install` action of all AYS service should be scheduled.
+It also contains an `actions` section specifying that the `install` action of all AYS services should be scheduled for execution.
 More details about the actions section here below.

 ## Actions section

-You can schedule actions using blueprints by including an actions section.
+You can schedule actions for execution using blueprints by including an `actions` section.

 A simple example, as used above: